clwchanx/Portfolio/README.md

 # Portfolio
 These are projects done during my time as a student

-As of the moment, I have only completed one data analysis project.
-This said project is done in R and demonstrates my ability to use machine learning, specifically supervised learning to make predictions on a dataset.
+As of the moment, I have only completed two data analysis project.
+One is done in R and demonstrates my ability to use machine learning, specifically supervised learning to make predictions on a dataset.
+Another is done in Python where I web scraped 200 Linkedin job ads and performed some analysis on them.

-I anticipate to do more data analysis projects with my next major one involving Python and SQL.